Junon72/MyTimeApp/README.md

 ### Reference disclaimer

-Many different web sources were used to research techniques and methods to accomplish the following code.
+Many different web sources were used to research techniques and methods to accomplish the application code.
 Main sources for particular code blocks are mentioned in comments with the code.
-The actual code is mostly put together using several sources, offering solution to a specific context, which I have deconstructed and reconstructed to suit the needs of this application.
-There might be overlapping with existing code out there in the vastness of the web and identical code snippets floating around, despite my efforts to reference, at least the main sources justly.
+The actual code is mostly put together using several sources offering solution in specific context, which I have deconstructed and reconstructed to suit the needs of this application.
+As the coding is reiterative process, the code is the outcome of origins, variations, mutations and permutations.
+Despite my efforts to reference, at least the main sources justly, there might be overlapping and identical code snippets floating around in the vastness of the web.
+In case you suspect the code or the content violates copyrights or has any other issues, please contact me at juno.athome@gmail.com.